Sabbath in seventh-day churches: Armstrongism

 Seventh-day Sabbatarianism was a key feature of the former Worldwide Church of God, founded by Herbert W. Armstrong, and its various descendant movements.
 Armstrong, who began the Radio Church of God, was in 1931 ordained by the Oregon Conference of the Church of God (Seventh Day), an Adventist group, and began serving a congregation in Eugene, Oregon.
 The broadcast was essentially a condensed church service on the air, with hymn singing featured along with Armstrong's message, and was the launching point for what would become the Worldwide Church of God.

 Sabbatarian Pentecostals

 Some Pentecostal churches also observe Sabbath on Saturdays.

+The Nazareth Baptist Church is the second largest African initiated church based in South Africa, founded in 1910.

 The True Jesus Church, established in Beijing, China, in 1917, supports the seventh-day sabbath, and it has approximately two million members worldwide.
 Early church worker Ling-Sheng Zhang adopted the seventh-day sabbath after studying Seventh-day Adventist theology, and co-worker Paul Wei was originally a Seventh-day Adventist.
 An American missionary named Berntsen, who was from a sabbath-keeping Church of God, was also influential among the church workers.

 The Soldiers of the Cross Church (officially — Evangelical International Church of the Soldiers of the Cross of Christ) is organized in the early 1920s by an American businessman named Ernest William Sellers in Havana, Cuba.

+The Evangelical Christians-Sabbatarians baptized by the Holy Spirit is a Western Ukraine-origin Oneness denomination, established in 1920s and 1930s.

+The Church of God at Jerusalem Acres is U.S.-origin body, founded in 1957 and headquartered in Cleveland, Tennessee.

+The 7th Day Pentecostal Assemblies is an international church, first registered in Ghana in 1970.

+The Seventh day Apostolic Church, also known as Seventh day Pentecostals, is a religious sect of Pentecostalism that keeps the old testament laws.
+It appeared in Valea Florilor, Romania, and its leader used to be Ioan Boeru.